AhmeedGamil/liquid_glass_easy/README.md

 ## Features

-💠 **True liquid glass visuals** — replicate the look and physics of real glass with fluid transparency, soft highlights, and refraction that bends light naturally through your UI.
+- 💠 **True liquid glass visuals** — replicate the look and physics of real glass with fluid transparency, soft highlights, and refraction that bends light naturally through your UI.

-🌀 **Real-time lens rendering** — see distortion, blur, tint, and refraction react instantly as elements move behind the glass.
+- 🌀 **Real-time lens rendering** — see distortion, blur, tint, and refraction react instantly as elements move behind the glass.

-💧 **Interactive lenses** that shimmer and deform fluidly in response to gestures, motion, and device orientation.

-🎨 **Custom shapes** — design lenses as rounded rectangles, circles, or smooth superellipses that perfectly match your interface style.
+- 🎨 **Custom shapes** — design lenses as rounded rectangles, circles, or smooth superellipses that perfectly match your interface style.

-🌈 **Fully customizable effects** — control tint color, intensity, softness, refraction depth, and light direction for precise glass behavior.
+- 🌈 **Fully customizable effects** — control tint color, intensity, softness, refraction depth, and light direction for precise glass behavior.

-🧠 **Controller-driven animations** — show, hide, or animate lenses in real time through the `LiquidGlassController`.
+- 🧠 **Controller-driven animations** — show, hide, or animate lenses in real time through the `LiquidGlassController`.

-⚙️ **Shader-driven, GPU-accelerated pipeline** — ensures smooth, high-FPS performance even with multiple dynamic lenses.
+- ⚙️ **Shader-driven, GPU-accelerated pipeline** — ensures smooth, high-FPS performance even with multiple dynamic lenses.

-📱 **Cross-platform compatibility** — works seamlessly on Android, iOS, Web, macOS, and Windows.
+- 📱 **Cross-platform compatibility** — works seamlessly on Android, iOS, Web, macOS, and Windows.

 ---